The “disaster” symbol has been selected by Japan to define the year of 2018

 By: Denise Corsel

 2018 has been a tough and challenging year.
-Natural disasters have left a big impact on all continents.
+Disasters have left a big impact on all continents.
 Japan, which has been specially affected, has selected ‘disaster’ as a symbol to define this year as part of a competition.
 This symbol is pronounced like the word: “sigh” in English.
 The competition has been run since 1995 by the Kanji Aptitude Testin Foundation.

-In 2018, Japan suffered from numerous natural disaster (i.e. flooding, earthquakes, typhoons and heatwaves).
+In 2018, Japan suffered from numerous disasters (i.e. triggered by flooding, earthquakes, typhoons and heatwaves).
 Almost 200 people were killed and millions were evacuated due to floods in July.
 A few days later, 65 people died and more than 20,000 people were hospitalised due to a heatwave.
 In September, the powerful Typhoon Jebi hit western Japan.
 This storm was the strongest to hit the country in the past 25 years.
 At least 10 people were left dead and thousands were stranded after the storm.
 Also in September, a powerful 6.7 magnitude earthquake struck Japan’s island of Hokkaido, which triggered landslides.

 - In May, there was a heat wave in Pakistan, which resulted in 180 deaths.